 Change to smaller needles and MC, work in K1 P1 Rib for 12 (14, 16) rows.

 Short Row Shaping

-Row 1: Work 31 sts, sl next st purlwise, bring yarn to front, return slipped st to left needle, bring yarn to back, work rib to end.
+Rows 1-2: Work 31 sts, sl next st purlwise, bring yarn to front, return slipped st to left needle, bring yarn to back, turn and work rib to end.

-Row 2: Work 21 sts, sl next st purlwise, bring yarn to front, return slipped st to left needle, bring yarn to back, work rib to end.
+Row 2: Work 21 sts, sl next st purlwise, bring yarn to front, return slipped st to left needle, bring yarn to back, turn and work rib to end.

-Row 3: Work 11 sts, sl next st purlwise, bring yarn to front, return slipped st to left needle, bring yarn to back, work rib to end.
+Row 3: Work 11 sts, sl next st purlwise, bring yarn to front, return slipped st to left needle, bring yarn to back, turn and work rib to end.

 Sew inseam and crotch seams.